70 Pine Street: Residential and hotel conversion

 MetroLoft finalized its acquisition in January 2012, with plans to turn 70 Pine Street into an apartment building or a combined hotel/apartment complex with about 1,000 total units.
 MetroLoft sold 70 Pine Street to Rose Associates later that year.
 Rose and DTH Capital transformed 70 Pine Street into a mixed-use building featuring luxury rental apartments and a variety of retail and restaurants starting in 2015.
 Leasing of the residential units started in December 2015.
 The renovation was completed the next year, with leasing beginning in February 2016.
 DTH and Rose obtained $375 million in financing from a syndicate led by Brookfield Properties in May 2017.
 This was replaced in 2019 with a $386 million mortgage loan from Goldman Sachs.

-Unlike the top floors of other converted residential buildings, which were generally turned into penthouse apartments, Rose decided to add amenities to the top floors of 70 Pine Street.
-Space in 70 Pine Street's lobby and upper floors was originally set to contain restaurants by April Bloomfield and Ken Friedman, who withdrew from the project in July 2016.
-Ultimately, the upper-floor restaurant spaces hosted James Kent and Jeff Katz's restaurant Crown Shy, which opened in 2019.
+Unlike the top floors of other converted residential buildings, which were generally turned into penthouse apartments, Rose decided to convert the top floors of 70 Pine Street to amenity areas instead.
+The ground story and upper floors were originally slated to house restaurants by April Bloomfield and Ken Friedman, who withdrew from the project in mid-2016.
+Ultimately, James Kent and Jeff Katz's restaurant Crown Shy opened on the ground floor in 2019.
 Mint House opened a 132-unit hotel for business travelers inside the building in November 2020.
-The Overstory bar opened on the 64th floor in August 2021, and the Saga restaurant opened atop the building later that year.
+The Overstory bar opened on the 64th floor in August 2021, and the Saga restaurant opened atop the building that month.
+In early 2024, DTH and Rose refinanced the building with $395 million from Goldman Sachs.